ehis04/Noughts-and-Crosses-Game-Verifier/README.md

-# Tic-Tac-Toe Game Verifier
+# Noughts and Crosses Game Verifier

 ## Overview
-This project implements a Tic-Tac-Toe game verifier in Python.
-The verifier checks the state of a given 3x3 Tic-Tac-Toe grid and determines whether:
-This project implements a noughts and crosses game verifier in python that is part of a larger application that manages the game session.
+This project implements a noughts and crosses game verifier in Python that is part of a larger application that manages the game session.
 The verifier checks the state of the given NXN (default 3x3) noughts and cross grid and determines whether:

 - The player using "X" has won.
 - The player using "O" has won.
-- The game has ended in a draw with neither side winning
+- The game ended in a draw with neither side winning

 The implementation follows best practices, including **input validation**, **modular code design**, and **automated testing**.